 Covid-19 is a crisis like no other.
 The world’s greatest powers can be seen trying to cope with health as well as financial crises without a proper strategy.
 Despite the extraordinary efforts of governments, the Global GDP in 2020 has contracted by 5.2 percent.

-Let’s take a look at the damage coronavirus has caused on the world’s biggest economies.
+Let’s take a look at the damage coronavirus has caused to the world’s biggest economies.